studio-examples/jms-redelivery/README.md

 #JMS Rollback and Redelivery

 This example shows how to implement jms rollback and redelivery within the Anypoint Studio.
-The JMS connectors in this example are configured to the activeMQ
+The JMS connectors in this example are configured to the activeMQ MoM.

 ### Assumption